 The Food Pantry at CUMC is open from 10:00 AM to 1:00 PM on the first and third Wednesdays of each month.
 We welcome donations of non-perishable food (within their expiration dates).
 Monetary donations are also appreciated.
 Help us support the hungry in our community!

 CUMC partners with other local churches to support Haven Ministries, an organization that provides hope through shelter, food, clothing, and support to those in need.
 Haven Ministries operates a food pantry, a cold-weather shelter, and a thrift shop, Our Daily Thread.
 Recently opened is a Resource Center at St. Paul’s Episcopal Church, which offers referral and case management services to residents of Queen Anne’s County.
 Learn more…

 Warmer.
 Safer.
 Drier.
 That’s the mission of the Appalachian Service Project, a Christian ministry that inspires hope and service through volunteer home repair in Central Appalachia.
 Each summer since 2005, our church has sent teams of youth and adults to Appalachia to work on the houses of those in need.
 It’s a powerful and often life-changing experience.
-Talk to Don Wilson or contact the church office if you’d like to participate.
+Talk to Patty Muller or contact the church office if you’d like to participate.

 Backpacks for Kids